March 03, 2026

 In relation to our contracts, the website, our services and products, our legal obligations or otherwise to protect our legitimate interests and the other purposes set out in Section 5, we may disclose your personal data to third parties, in particular to the following categories of recipients:

 • Group companies: Companies affiliated with us may use your data for the same purposes as we do, as described in this Privacy Policy (see Section 5).
 The recipients process the data under their own responsibility.
-Relevant group companies are all group companies named in Section 1.

 • Service providers: We work with service providers locally and abroad (third parties) who process data about you (i) on our behalf, (ii) under joint responsibility with us or (iii) data they have received from us under their own responsibility (e.g. IT providers, advertising service providers, cleaning companies, security companies, banks, insurance companies, debt collection companies, credit agencies, address checkers, consulting companies or lawyers).
 For the service providers used for the website, see Section 13.
+For the conduct of online events and webinars, we use Microsoft Teams (Microsoft Ireland Operations Limited / Microsoft Corporation).
+Microsoft processes personal data on our behalf as a processor in accordance with Art.
+28 GDPR.

 • Authorities: We may disclose personal data to offices, courts and other authorities locally and abroad if we are legally obliged or entitled to do so or if this appears necessary to protect our interests.
 The recipients process the data under their own responsibility.